 The 6 Statistics

-In the last twelve months the number of new workers joining our LinkedIn community started to spike.
+In the last twelve months, the number of new workers joining our LinkedIn community started to spike.
 Without any paid sponsorship or advertising, the numbers really began to grow whilst in comparison, our Facebook communities growth stayed relatively steady.
-How do we know that these are actually workers from the front-line and not BHP office employees?
+How do we know that these are actually workers from the front line and not BHP office employees?

 These six statistics from our followers highlight the migration of resource workers looking for employment on LinkedIn.

-In a recent interview with Dylan Voglsinger, a twenty-seven year old mining worker, we asked him directly why he was becoming more active on LinkedIn.
+In a recent interview with Dylan Voglsinger, a twenty-seven-year-old mining worker, we asked him directly why he was becoming more active on LinkedIn.

 He said, “I’m finding a lot of the time that companies aren’t using SEEK, they’re using LinkedIn and other services like that.
 So I follow a lot of different companies and their updates.
 It’s also a global platform, rather than SEEK which is just Australia-based, so I’m expanding my search because willing to go overseas.”

-Dylan says he’s been using the platform on and off for a while but only started actively updating profile in the past six months.
+Dylan says he’s been using the platform on and off for a while but only started actively updating his profile in the past six months.

 The LinkedIn Lessons